syncfusion-content/windowsforms-docs/WindowsForms/Menus/MDI-Child-Forms.md

 To create MDI parent form and MDI child form follow the below steps

 1. Set up an MDIParent form by setting Form.IsMdIContainer property to true.
-2. Add meenu items, 'Open' and 'Exit', under File menu bar using MainFrameBarManager.
+2. Add menu items, 'Open' and 'Exit', under File menu bar using MainFrameBarManager.
 You can refer [this topic](https://help.syncfusion.com/windowsforms/menus/adding-menu-items-via-code) to add menu items to the menu.

 ![Menu item with simple menu items](MDI-Child-Forms-images/form_with_menu_items.jpeg)